On the Properties of Error Patterns in the Constant Lee Weight Channel: Introduction

 In this paper, we consider an additive channel model that adds an error vector of a fixed Lee weight to the transmitted codeword.
 We will refer to this channel as the \textit{constant Lee weight channel}.
-We present an algorithm that draws a vector of length $n$ and fixed Lee weight $t$ over $\intring_m$ uniformly at random from the set of vectors with the same parameters.
-Introducing errors uniformly at random is important from a cryptographic point of view in order to hide the structure from your code.
+We present an algorithm that draws a vector of length $n$ and fixed Lee weight $t$ over the ring of integers $\intring_m$ modulo $m$ uniformly at random from the set of vectors with the same parameters.
+Introducing errors uniformly at random is important from a cryptographic point of view in order to hide the structure of the error pattern.
 We will then derive the marginal distribution of the constant Lee weight channel in the limit of large block lengths $n$.
 This result enables to analyze how the Lee weight of a given error vector changes when multiplied by a random nonzero scalar, in the asymptotic regime.
 We show that, under certain conditions, the Lee weight of such an error vector will not decrease after scalar multiplication with high probability.

 The paper is organized as follows.
 Section \ref{sec:prel} provides the notations and preliminaries needed for the course of the paper.
 In Section \ref{sec:LeeChannel} we introduce the constant Lee weight channel and provide a uniform construction of an error vector of given Lee weight among all possible vectors of the same Lee weight.
 The scalar multiplication problem is introduced in Section \ref{sec:scalarLee}.
 We state the problem in a finite length setting and analyze it in the asymptotic regime.
 Conclusions are stated in Section \ref{sec:conc}.